-If you go to Home Depot and buy a shovel, it’s not any good to you till you actually go and dig a whole with it.
-In fact if it were in the garage leaning against the wall, you could stand there pointing at it and argue that it doesn’t work.
+If you go to Home Depot and buy a shovel, it’s not any good to you till you actually go and dig a hole with it.
+In fact, if it were in the garage leaning against the wall, you could stand there pointing at it and argue that it doesn’t work.
 You’d be right because it doesn’t work – until you pick it up and use it!

-Something I hear that all the time from want-to-be Real Estate Investors is… “That program doesn’t work”.
+Something I hear all the time from want-to-be Real Estate Investors is… “That program doesn’t work”.
 Then I think, really?!
 It doesn’t work, or you didn’t work it?
 The shovel doesn’t work either, right?

-I have suffered from the shiny object syndrome myself, and I know from experience that it’s better to get to work with the tools you already have than it is to keep pursuing other opportunities or acquiring other tools.
+I have suffered from the shiny object syndrome myself and I know from experience that it’s better to get to work with the tools you already have than it is to keep pursuing other opportunities or acquiring other tools.

 I feel fortunate to have figured this out at a relatively young age and as such have much to show for it and to be proud of.

 You may decide you don’t like the process, or that you’re not good at it, but it takes time to come to those conclusions in a meaningful way.
 Then if that’s the case, of course, move on, but because you were focused and put real effort into it, you know you’ve made an informed decision and… you likely will have built value that can be sold or bartered.

 I know people who have spent most of their lives jumping from one thing, to the next and to the next, and who are now getting older and have little or nothing to show for the unfocused, disjointed effort they put in over all of those years.
 Had they focused on a core competency, they’d have built big businesses.

 Focus is a “make you or break you” issue that is not often talked about but is insanely important.